ShanonPearce/ASH-Toolset/README.md

 ### File naming and Structure
-Outputs are saved within the ASH-Custom-Set child folder under the selected directory.
-This will be in the Equalizer APO config directory (e.g. C:\Program Files\EqualizerAPO\config\ASH-Custom-Set) by default.
-HeSuVi files however will be saved within the HeSuVi folder (e.g. C:\Program Files\EqualizerAPO\config\HeSuVi) if the selected output directory is the Equalizer APO config directory.
+Outputs (excluding HeSuVi files) are saved within the `ASH-Custom-Set` child folder under the output directory.
+This will be in the Equalizer APO config directory (e.g. `C:\Program Files\EqualizerAPO\config\ASH-Custom-Set`) by default.
+HeSuVi files will be saved within the HeSuVi folder (e.g. `C:\Program Files\EqualizerAPO\config\HeSuVi`) by default.
+If required, the output directory can be changed in the 'Additional Tools & Settings' section of the app.
+The `EqualizerAPO\config` directory should be selected if using Equalizer APO to ensure the filters and configurations can be read by Equalizer APO.

 **BRIRs**
 - BRIRs are saved within the ASH-Custom-Set\BRIRs folder.